-The Minnesota English Language Program (MELP) provides English as a second language (ESL) courses for international students, scholars, and others wishing to improve their English language skills.
-The University of Minnesota has provided high-quality ESL instruction to international students and scholars for more than 45 years.
-As part of the College of Continuing Education on the University of Minnesota’s Twin Cities campus, the Minnesota English Language Program provides three types of programs:
+The Minnesota English Language Program (MELP) provides English as a second language (ESL) courses and one-on-one support for international students, scholars, and others wishing to improve their English language skills.
+The University of Minnesota has provided high-quality ESL instruction to international students and scholars for more than 50 years.
+As part of the College of Continuing and Professional Studies at the University of Minnesota-Twin Cities, the Minnesota English Language Program provides three types of programs:

 Intensive English Program (IEP)

 In the Intensive English Program, students come to the University to study English full-time.
 The program focuses on developing the academic English that students need to study in a degree program at a university in the U.S. or to prepare for using English in a professional setting.

 The IEP has three sessions annually: 15-week sessions in the fall or spring and a 7-week summer session.
 A conditional admission program through the Office of Undergraduate Admissions allows qualified prospective freshmen to study English for a year to prepare for an undergraduate program at the University of Minnesota.

 Academic English Program (AEP)